 It is essential to know what the symptoms of sepsis are so you can seek urgent medical help.
 You can find out what to look out for in a child in our separate leaflet called Child Sepsis Safety Net.

-When should you obtain medical advice and treatment?
+When should you seek medical advice and treatment?

-Many children's coughs and breathing (respiratory) problems get better after about 10 days, sometimes much sooner.
+Many children's coughs and breathing (respiratory) problems improve after about 10 days, sometimes much sooner.
 You should take your child to the doctor if they: